 The extraction of something through surgical means.
 A lumpectomy, for instance, refers to the surgical removal of a lump; a tonsillectomy, on the other hand, refers to the removal of the tonsils; and an appendectomy, to the removal of the appendix.

 What is meant by the term ectopic pregnancy?

 A pregnancy that is taking place in a location other than the uterus.
-It is possible for the fertilised egg to implant and grow in a location other than the uterine lining, but this is highly unlikely.
+It is possible for the fertilized egg to implant and grow in a location other than the uterine lining, but this is highly unlikely.

 What exactly is an edoema?